EricBui0201/Data_Analytics_Projects/Flagship Healthcare Program in India/README.md

 # Flagship Healthcare Program in India

 ### Objective
-Analyzed India's community health insurance scheme post 2010 and forecasted future claims using a Multiple Linear Regression model
+Analyzed India's community health insurance scheme from 2007-2020 and forecasted the future value of claims (Indian Rupee) using Multiple Linear Regression

 #### Problem Definition